 CONTRACTS COVERED BY THIS SUBJECT-

-At this level, you will going to have a basic knowledge of the General contracts which is very important to apply these laws in your work.
-The further next levels will contain a detail understanding of this subject and a depth knowledge of the Companies Act, 2013 which is replaced by Companies Act, 1956.
+At this level, you will have a basic knowledge of the General contracts which is very important to apply these laws in your work.
+The further next levels will contain a detailed understanding of this subject and a depth knowledge of the Companies Act, 2013 which is replaced by Companies Act, 1956.

 SECTION – B Business and Correspondence Reporting